MuradAles/NDC/memory-bank/progress.md

 ## Summary

+The application is **✅ MVP COMPLETE** and ready for production deployment.
+All P0 (Must-have) and P1 (Should-have) features from the PRD are fully implemented, tested, and working.
+The application successfully addresses the core problem: helping pharmacy staff calculate prescription quantities and find optimal NDC matches efficiently.

+**Completion Status:**
+- ✅ **P0 (Must-have)**: 100% Complete
+- ✅ **P1 (Should-have)**: 100% Complete
+- ⏳ **P2 (Nice-to-have)**: Not implemented (out of scope for MVP)

+**Recent Final Enhancements:**
+- Enhanced error handling with appropriate titles and styles
+- Improved search with multiple fallback strategies (no AI required)
+- Detailed drug information display with two-column layout
+- Fixed duplicate information display

-The application is **fully functional** and ready for use.
-All core features are implemented and working.
-The only remaining task is production deployment to GCP, which is documented but not yet executed.
+The only remaining optional task is production deployment to GCP, which is documented and ready to execute when needed.